Domdev-corporation/calendar/README.md

 .modal-cross - styles the cross button in the modal with other events

-.month-cell--mobile - styles the container that wraps events in the mobile view of the monthly calendar
+.month-cell_mobile - styles the container that wraps events in the mobile view of the monthly calendar

 .weekend - styles the weekends in the monthly calendar in the mobile view